arnispen/fino/README.md

    - Only the person you send it to can find the file
    - No central server controls the messages

+### **Behavior & Defaults**
+- Files are automatically compressed with gzip before encryption to reduce transfer size (media like .mp4/.jpg may not shrink).
+- IPFS announce (provider routing) is performed in the background to minimize blocking; global discoverability may take a few seconds after send.

 ### **How It's Free**
 - **IPFS**: Community-run network, no company owns it
 - **Nostr**: Decentralized messaging protocol, no company owns it